getsentry/sentry-java/sentry-samples/sentry-samples-spring-boot-jakarta/README.md

-# Sentry Sample Spring Boot
+# Sentry Sample Spring Boot 3.0+

-Sample application showing how to use Sentry with [Spring boot](http://spring.io/projects/spring-boot).
+Sample application showing how to use Sentry with [Spring boot](http://spring.io/projects/spring-boot) from version `3.0` onwards.

 ## How to run?

 To see events triggered in this sample application in your Sentry dashboard, go to `src/main/resources/application.properties` and replace the test DSN with your own DSN.

 Then, execute a command from the module directory: